Frequently Asked Questions

 What happens at a Lodge meeting?

-The meeting, which like those of other groups, are open only to members, is normally in two parts.
-First, there are normal administrative procedures such as:
+The meetings, which like those of other groups, are open only to members, is normally in two parts.

 • Minutes of the previous meeting